taskflow/taskflow/README.md

 # Create a Taskflow Application

-Cpp-Taskflow defines a very expressive API to create task dependency graphs.
+Taskflow defines a very expressive API to create task dependency graphs.
 Most applications are developed through the following three steps:

 ## Step 1: Create a Taskflow